bergerbd/bergerbd.github.io/_pages/home.markdown

 ## Further Research
 My PhD thesis took quite a while because of several additional research topics I worked on.
-Besides of writing grant proposals, I already advised colleagues working ond different research projects related to static analysis and software security.
+Besides of writing grant proposals, I already advised colleagues working on different research projects related to static analysis and software security.

 In the last years, I started to use static analyses to extract different security aspects of software systems.
 [SeeAuthZ](https://github.com/uni-bremen-agst/SeeAuthZ),